Reducing balance depreciation - What is reducing balance depreciation?

 Example of reducing balance depreciation

 A company purchases a van for £5,000 The company estimates that the van will lose 40% of its value each year, with a scrap value of £1,000.
-The first five years of calculations would look like this:
+Following the reducing balance method, the first five years of depreciation calculations would look like this:

 An alternative depreciation method is straight-line depreciation.
 Whereas the reducing balance method charges depreciation as a percentage of an asset’s book value, the straight-line method expenses the same amount each year.